 Many people contributed valuable information and advice.
-The following were particularly helpful in the indicated areas: Raj Reddy (SUR program), Allen Sears (many programs), Joe Olive (Figure 3, many programs, overall critique), Jon Fiscus (Figure 1), external reviewers (corrections, editorial suggestions).
+The following were particularly helpful in the indicated areas: Raj Reddy, CMU, (Speech Understanding Research program), Allen Sears, CNRI, (many programs), Joe Olive JP Olive S&T Management, (figure 3, many programs, overall critique), Jon Fiscus at NIST (figure 1), and external reviewers (corrections, editorial suggestions).
+This project was supported by DARPA.

-Figure 1 was produced by Jon Fiscus of NIST at my request.
-Figure 2 was produced by Mark and me.
-Figure 3 was provided by Joe Olive; it appeared in an overview of the GALE program that DARPA approved for public release.
-Figure 4 appeared in "Multilingual Topic Detection and Tracking: Successful Research Enabled by Corpora and Evaluation," a paper that I presented at LREC 2000; it went through NSA prepublication review.
-Since each figure came from the government, there should be no copyright issues.
+Figure 2 was produced by Jon Fiscus (NIST) at our request.
+Figure 3 was produced by the authors.
+Figure 4 was provided by Joe Olive; it appeared in an overview of the GALE program that DARPA approved for public release.
+Figure 5 appeared in "Multilingual Topic Detection and Tracking: Successful Research Enabled by Corpora and Evaluation," a paper that Charles Wayne presented at the Second International Conference on Language Resources and Evaluation, 2000; it went through National Security Agency prepublication review.